SlideShareInc/swift-style-guide/README.md

 }
 ```

+#### Closures
-Do not use parameters when declaring parameter names to use in a closure.
+- Do not use parameters when declaring parameter names to use in a closure.
 Also, keep parameter names on same line as opening brace for closures:

 ```swift
 doSomethingWithCompletion() { param1 in